nopnop2002/esp-idf-mqtt-broker/README.md

 ## Using mDNS hostname
 You can connect using the mDNS hostname instead of the IP address.
-- esp-idf V4.3 or earlier
- You will need to manually change the mDNS strict mode according to [this](https://github.com/espressif/esp-idf/issues/6190) instruction.
 - esp-idf V4.4
  If you set CONFIG_MDNS_STRICT_MODE = y in sdkconfig.defaults, the firmware will be built with MDNS_STRICT_MODE.
  __If MDNS_STRICT_MODE is not set, mDNS name resolution will not be possible after long-term operation.__